-Dry cough in a child than help quickly.
-How can a dry cough in children be treated?
+How to quickly help a child with a dry cough.
+How can you treat dry cough in children?
 Possible complications of barking cough in children

-Anna Sheveleva, a pediatrician and mother of two children, tells what a dry cough is, why it appears dry, and how to treat it.
+Anna Sheveleva, a pediatrician and mother of two children, explains what a dry cough is, why a dry cough appears, and how to treat it.

-Cough is one of the most common symptoms of various diseases that occur in children.
+Cough is one of the most common symptoms various diseases that occur in children.
 Often, when describing a child's cough, it is called dry or wet.
 What is meant by this description?
-A dry cough is a cough that does not produce phlegm.
-With a wet cough, phlegm is formed and secreted.
+A dry cough is a cough without producing sputum.
+A wet cough produces and produces sputum.

 The most common causes of dry cough in a child are as follows:

 Colds.
-A dry cough with respiratory infections usually occurs in the early days of the illness.
+Dry cough due to respiratory infections usually occurs in the first days of illness.

-Cough with diseases of the ENT organs.
-In this case, the mucus flows down the back of the pharynx, irritating the cough receptors.
+Cough due to diseases of the ENT organs.
+At the same time, mucus flows down back wall pharynx, irritating cough receptors.

-Cough in acute tracheitis - paroxysmal, dry, painful, with a "metallic" tinge is replaced by a wet cough with scanty sputum.
+The cough in acute tracheitis is paroxysmal, dry, painful, with a “metallic” tint, followed by a wet cough with scanty sputum.

-Also, a common cause of concern for parents is a dry cough (or coughing) after an infection, which can persist up to 2-3 weeks after acute respiratory infections or bronchitis.
-For example, the kid ran, breathed in cold air - and coughed.
-The reason for this cough is that the mucous membrane of the respiratory tract has not yet fully recovered from the illness and remains overly sensitive to the smallest irritants.
+Also common cause Parents' concern is a dry cough (or coughing) after an infection, which can persist for up to 2-3 weeks after an acute respiratory infection or bronchitis.
+For example, the baby ran, breathed in cold air, and coughed.
+The reason for this cough is that the mucous membrane of the respiratory tract has not yet fully recovered from the disease and remains overly sensitive to the smallest irritants.

-A few more diseases in which a dry cough can occur in a child:
+A few more diseases that can cause a dry cough in a child:

 • Pneumonia.
-A dry, painful cough in a child in the first days of the illness is then replaced by a wet one.
+Dry, painful cough in the child in the first days of illness it then changes to wet.
 Pneumonia is accompanied by shortness of breath, fever, and general malaise.

 • Smoking in the presence of a child